josh-uaaa/While_Learning/README.md

 This repository spans multiple programming languages and concepts, storing problems, exercises, and projects that I have completed (or currently working on).
 Whether it's solving algorithmic problems, working on small projects, or experimenting with new technologies, **While_Learning** reflects my ongoing commitment and effort to learn, improve, and enhance my skills across different areas of software development.

----

-### Resources
-These are the resources I am currently using (or have used) to guide my learning.
-- **Exercism**, an open-source platform for learning and improving programming skills through practice and mentorship.